simonw/til/sqlite/ld-preload.md

     apt-get install -y python3 build-essential tcl wget

-Annoyngly installing `tcl` requires us to interactively set the timezone data - I enter `2` for America and then `85` for Los Angeles.
+Annoyingly installing `tcl` requires us to interactively set the timezone data - I enter `2` for America and then `85` for Los Angeles.

 Download and extract the SQLite code: